zeroxoneafour/polonium/docs/usage.md

 - Filter window titles (line input) - Window titles to filter out (ie. not tile)
 - Filter processes (line input) - Processes to filter out
   - Invert (check box) - Whether to treat the filter processes input as a whitelist instead of a blacklist, and only tile things in the input

 - Border visibility (dropdown) - How to display borders on tiled, untiled, and selected windows
 - Tile popup windows (check box) - Whether to tile windows marked as popup windows
 - Keep tiled below (check box) - Whether to keep tiled windows below other windows
 - Maximize single windows (check box) - Whether to maximize solo windows on desktops.
 May be slightly buggy
-- Unfullscreen windows when new windows are tiled (check box) - Whether to temporarily reduce windows from fullscreen when a new window is tiled
+- Auto save settings after editing tiles (check box) -

 - Resize amount (slider) - The amount to resize windows by, from 1 to 450 pixels at a time
-- Callback delay (slider) - The time in milliseconds to wait before callbacks to rebuild the layout or update the desktop, from 1 to 200.
+- Callback delay (slider) - The time in milliseconds to wait before certain callbacks, such as changing tile sizes, from 1 to 200.
 Slower computers want more time

 ### Engine options